Working Papers:

 [Internet Appendix][Published Version]

-Main Figure: Impact of Medicaid Reimbursement Expansion on COVID cases
+Estimated Impact of Medicaid Reimbursement Expansion on COVID-19 cases:

 Summary: We find firms’ financial resources play an important role in mitigating the spread of COVID-19 using data on nursing homes.
 Further, increases in Medicaid reimbursement rates led to relatively better outcomes at facilities more reliant on Medicaid.